top of page

 How Some Sources Become Representative Examples

-In some cases, a source may eventually become closely associated with a particular concept or approach.
+An entity might be associated with a particular concept or approach.

 Why AI Systems Prefer Sources That Appear Consistently